B1017 NISSAN - Occupant Sensor Control Unit

 - Occupant Sensor Control Unit circuit poor electrical connection

 How is the B1017 NISSAN code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 What is the cost to diagnose the B1017 NISSAN code

 Labor: 1.0The cost to diagnose the B1017 NISSAN code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.